 Pilot Flying J

-In January 2017, the company made its foodservice strategy known by hiring a restaurant-industry veteran as its new vice president of food innovation.
+In January 2017, the company doubled down on foodservice by hiring a restaurant-industry veteran as its new vice president of food innovation.
 Shannon Johnson came to Pilot Flying J after stints as chief food innovation officer for KFC and product innovation director for McDonald’s USA.
-The hire fuels Pilot’s PJ Fresh Marketplace brand, modeled after a fast-casual positioning, with food options that include freshly made salads, fruit bowls, sandwiches, chicken wings, tacos, meatloaf entrees and roasted chicken dinners.
+The hire was intended to drive Pilot’s PJ Fresh Marketplace brand, modeled after a fast-casual positioning, with food options that include freshly made salads, fruit bowls, sandwiches, chicken wings, tacos, meatloaf entrees and roasted chicken dinners.

 The focus is part of the company’s $485 million five-year modernization and expansion plan.